R3V1Z3/breakdown/README.md

 ## What does it do?
 The framework provides:
 - a base project that can easily be forked on GitHub.
-- Markdown rendering function using MarkdownIt
+- custom Markdown rendering function
-- configuration through URL parameter
+- easy configuration through URL parameters

 ## What uses it?
 Several projects now use the framework: